dcps-lab/Publications/PUBLICATIONS.md

-# DCPS Lab — Índice de Publicações
+# DCPS Lab — Publication Index

-Este arquivo organiza todas as publicações vinculadas ao DCPS Lab com links diretos para DOI, repositórios e versões preliminares.
+This file organizes all publications associated with the DCPS Lab, providing direct links to DOIs, repositories, and preprint versions.

 ---
 # 📅 2026